 – Making of loans and advances

-– Such other financial transactions including the lease, purchase of receivables, or other credit facilities.
+– Such other financial transactions, including the lease, purchase of receivables, or other credit facilities.

-The provisions of Section 186 also state further that, a company cannot directly or indirectly:
+The provisions of Section 186 also state further that a company cannot directly or indirectly:

-– provide a security (any) or provide a guarantee with respect to a loan offered to any other person or body corporate
+– provide security (any) or provide a guarantee with respect to a loan offered to any other person or body corporate

-– which when computed exceeds 60% of the paid-up share capital, free reserves, and the securities premium account or 100% of its free reserves and securities premium account, whichever is more.
+– which, when computed, exceeds 60% of the paid-up share capital, free reserves, and the securities premium account, or 100% of its free reserves and securities premium account, whichever is more.

 Non-Applicability of Section 186

-In case of Government Company
+In case of a Government Company

-In case of Acquisition of Shares
+In case of the Acquisition of Shares

-And any acquisition made by a company whose principal business is the acquisition of securities i.e., an investment company shall also not be applicable with the same.
+And any acquisition made by a company whose principal business is the acquisition of securities, i.e., an investment company, shall also not be applicable with the same.

-In case of Loans, Guarantee or Security
+In case of Loansguarantee, securities

 The applicability of section 186 is not required in case of loans, guarantees, or security made:

-– In the ordinary course of its business by an insurance company;
+– In the ordinary course of its business, by an insurance company;

 – By a company that is engaged in the business of financing companies or in the business of providing infrastructural facilities.

-In case of the acquisition which is of Shares and Loan
+In case of the acquisition, which is of Shares and Loan

 In the case of an acquisition made by a non-banking financial company whose principal business is the acquisition of securities, this shall not be applicable.